tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Delete-Blob-Immutability-Policy.md

 The `Delete Blob Immutability Policy` operation deletes the immutability policy on a blob.
 This operation does not update the blob's ETag.
 This API is available starting in version `2020-06-12`.

 ## Request
 The `Delete Blob Immutability Policy` request may be constructed as follows.
 HTTPS is recommended.
-Replace myaccount with the name of your storage account and myblob with the blob name for which the immutability policy is to be changed.
+Replace myaccount with the name of your storage account and myblob with the blob name for which the immutability policy will be deleted.

 |Method|Request URI|HTTP Version|
 |------------|-----------------|------------------|